abemscac/pies-doc/docs/react/use-state-in-depth.md

   - All states in a component are stored in an imaginary object called `states`.
   - An object called `updateRequests` is created to hold all of the unprocessed [update requests](./component-rendering#update-requests).
   - An object called `patches` is created to hold the values of `states` for the next render.
-- Every time `setState()` is called, the parameter is pushed to the corresponding update request (array) in the `updateRequests` object.
+- Every time `setState()` is called, the parameter is pushed to the corresponding array in the `updateRequests` object.
 - For each state, React evaluates the output based on the update requests and put it in the `patches` object.
 Once all update requests have been processed, React copies all the properties from `patches` to `states` and clears `updateRequests` and `patches`.

 After that, React updates the DOM nodes based on the values in `states`, and then waits for [the next opportunity](./component-rendering#when-will-reactive-values-be-updated) to process update requests.